 - Experience teaching which is driven by current practice and taught by lecturers who have delivered sports development and sports management programmes in the community

-You’ll also be able to use our sports facilities, comprising sports halls, a 100-station gym, squash courts, fitness studios and more.
+- Be able to use our sports facilities, comprising sports halls, a 100-station gym, squash courts, fitness studios and more

 Careers and opportunities

 When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the industry.

 What jobs can you do with a Sports Management and Development degree?

 Previous graduates have gone on to roles such as: